Last updated March 16, 2023

 People who use the web have a growing variety of characteristics.
 Consider these user characteristics:

-- Is colorblind: Individuals with colorblindness have difficulty seeing the contrast between background and foreground colors and may be unable to see certain colors or color combinations especially if color alone is used to convey information.
+Individuals with colorblindness have difficulty seeing the contrast between background and foreground colors and may be unable to see certain colors or color combinations especially if color alone is used to convey information.

-- Has a cognitive or learning disability: Individuals with learning disabilities such as dyslexia may also use audible output, along with software that highlights words or phrases as they’re read aloud using synthesized speech.
+Individuals with learning disabilities such as dyslexia may also use audible output, along with software that highlights words or phrases as they’re read aloud using synthesized speech.

-- Has low vision: Individuals with low vision may use screen magnification software that allows them to zoom into all or a portion of the visual screen.
+Individuals with low vision may use screen magnification software that allows them to zoom into all or a portion of the visual screen.
 Large monitors and anti-glare screens, color and contrast adjustments, speech output systems and scanners with optical character recognition are also used to navigate web and print media.
 Many others with less-than-perfect eyesight may enlarge the font on websites using standard browser functions, such as Ctrl + in Windows browsers or Command + in Mac browsers.

-- Has a physical disability: Individuals with physical disabilities that affect their use of hands may be unable to use a mouse, and instead may rely exclusively on keyboard or use assistive technologies such as speech recognition, head pointers, mouth sticks, or eye-gaze tracking systems.
+Individuals with physical disabilities that affect their use of hands may be unable to use a mouse, and instead may rely exclusively on keyboard or use assistive technologies such as speech recognition, head pointers, mouth sticks, or eye-gaze tracking systems.

-- Using a mobile device: Individuals who are accessing the web using a compact mobile device such as a phone face accessibility barriers, just like individuals with disabilities do.
+Individuals who are accessing the web using a compact mobile device such as a phone face accessibility barriers, just like individuals with disabilities do.
 They’re using a small screen and may need to zoom in or increase the font size, and they are likely to be using a touch interface rather than a mouse.

-- Limited bandwidth: Individuals may be on slow Internet connections if they’re located in a rural area or lack the financial resources to access high-speed Internet.
+Individuals may be on slow Internet connections if they’re located in a rural area or lack the financial resources to access high-speed Internet.
 These users benefit from pages that load quickly and transcripts for video.

 - Web content must be perceivable